ai-on-gke/website/site/content/docs/tutorials/security/model-armor/_index.md

    }'
    ```

-   Since there is not any protection by Model Armor, the response code is `200`.
+   Since there is no protection by Model Armor, the response code is `200`.

 2. Now try prompting a protected model: